movhdi/100daysOfCodingChallenge/README.md

 It is a challenge to change one's life, not completely changing one's life but to help him/her achieve something desired or long awaited for.

 I have started the challenge a couple of days ago.
 My challenge is about c++ programming language.
 Every single day I do code to solve a new problem using c++ language.
 I have decided to embedd a test function for every program I write.
-Anyway some of them I feel do not need a test function because they are stright forward.
+Anyway some of them I feel do not need a test function because they are straight forward.
 The following table will get updated every day I do something new.

 I you want to warm up, jump in!
 Do my challenge.